 Albinism: The Moving Story of Model Thando Hopa

-African model Thando Hopa
+An African model with albinism: Thando Hopa

-Thando Hopa is a 24-year-old model who is also a lawyer.
-She considers herself lucky, because being born in Africa as an albino is tantamount to a curse.
-She was educated in Johannesburg, where she attracted a lot of attention because of her delicate, striking features.
+Thando Hopa is a 24-year-old model and lawyer.
+She considers herself lucky, because being born in Africa as an albino is basically a lifelong curse.
+She grew up in Johannesburg, where she attracted a lot of attention because of her delicate, striking features.

-Experts haven’t been able to uncover the cause of this phenomenon, but it’s suspected that it is related to the early European inhabitants of this area during colonialism and their subsequent inbreeding.
-In this continent, the rate of albinism is 15% higher than the rest of the world.
+Experts haven’t been able to uncover the cause of this phenomenon, but they suspect that it has a link to the early European inhabitants of this area during colonialism who often inbred.
+The rate of albinism is 15% higher in Africa than the rest of the world.

 According to Thando Hopa, in Africa, albinism is, first and foremost, a physical problem.
 Due to the strong sunlight and scarce resources people who suffer from this condition frequently experience skin cancer and blindness.
 But it can also be a social problem, because albinos often receive scorn from those around them.

 Albinos are often called “Zeru-Zeru,” which means child of the devil, or ghost.
 People believe that albinism happens to people because of a curse upon their parents.
 They see it as a reflection of the parents’ sins, in the ghostly appearance of their child.
 This leads to social rejection and even abandonment.

 Even worse, some people say that a living albino is worthless, but a dead one is as valuable as diamonds.
 Why?
 Certain tribes, social groups, and healers in Africa believe that the blood or organs of an albino person have magical healing properties.